 There’s nothing better than a relaxing yet-energizing yoga flow with the breeze on your skin to get your blood pumping.
 That is, until you try goat yoga (What is goat yoga?
 It’s just yoga+cute, playful baby goats).

 Goat yoga has quickly become a viral sensation in the yoga scene with sold-out classes in studios and at farms across the country.
 The poses are the same as a standard vinyasa class, more or less, and you can still get a good workout doing everything from chaturanga to bridge pose, but there’s an added element of laughter, levity, and unpredictability with the addition of tiny farm friends.
 It sounds like a good time, but what are the benefits of goat yoga?
 Keep reading to find out.

-What IS Goat YOga?
+What Is Goat Yoga?

 “Spanky and Pippin are trained to jump on people during key yoga poses such as plank, down dog, upward dog, child’s pose, boat pose, bridge, and wheel.
-They’ll also go under your legs during warrior and other standing poses,” says trainer Scout Raskin.
+They’ll also go under your legs during warrior and other standing poses,” says goat trainer Scout Raskin.

-Indeed, the trainers guide the baby goats with feed, and also stop them from occasionally munching on a ponytail.
+Indeed, the goat trainers guide the baby goats with feed, and also stop them from occasionally munching on a ponytail.
 (Trainers also take responsibility for cleaning up any accidents.
 But be warned: There’s no guarantee a goat won’t do its business while on top of your back.)

-Goat Yoga Origins
+Goat Yoga Origina

 Goat Yoga Benefits